RoboRiot/CMSC471_The_Bards/README.md

 Inside your command prompt (admin mode no longer required):

 1. Navigate to the directory containing the python files (C:/movie_recs/)
-2. Print the contents of the directory to ensure that all six files are present
+2. Print the contents of the directory to ensure that all six files and the folder "ml-latest-small" are present
 3. Run the command "python driver.py"
 	a.
 The program will begin to run here, but it will take a few moments before you are prompted further
 4. Once the program asks you which movie you would like to rate, open up the file "Movie_List.txt"